 National Suicide Prevention Lifeline – call 1-800-273-8255

-Appointments at the Student Counseling Center can be made by calling 616-261-8592, texting or calling 616-228-3089, sending an e-mail to email@example.com, or stopping by the Student Counseling Center.
+Appointments at the Student Counseling Center can be made by calling (616) 538-2530 or sending an e-mail to email@example.com.
 Our office is located in the Student Affairs Center, around the corner from the weight room.
-During the school year, appointments are available Monday 9a-3p and Tuesday through Thursday 9a-5p.
+During the school year, appointments are available Monday through Thursday 8:30a-5p.
 Crisis care is available for safety-related mental health emergencies.

-Your first appointment you will go through the intake process.
-If you have not already filled out paperwork, you will be asked to fill out a packet of intake information with demographic information, reason for your visit, and mental health history.
+Your first appointment is referred to as an Intake Appointment.
+You will be asked to fill out paperwork prior to coming to the intake appointment which will include demographic information, reason for your visit, and mental health history.
 This will include an informed consent form to read and sign.
-A counselor will then review your information and meet with you for approximately 30-40 minutes.
-The goal of the screening is to assess your needs and customize services to best fit your personal goals.
-You and the counselor will review Student Counseling Center resources available to you, and will decide together on the next steps.
+A counselor will then review your information and meet with you for approximately 45 – 60 minutes.
+The goal of the intake appointment is to assess your needs and customize services to best fit your personal goals.
+You and the counselor will review the Student Counseling Center resources available to you, and we will decide together on the next steps for services.

 Yes!
 The Student Counseling Center takes confidentiality very seriously, and no information will be exchanged with individuals or agencies outside of our center unless you provide us with explicit consent to do so.
 Your Student Counseling Center record is not a part of your academic record, and information shared within counseling is not reported to Student Affairs, your parents, or anyone else without your written consent.
 We recognize that a safe and confidential environment is crucial in order for you to feel comfortable sharing personal information.